hyjorc1/C_Compiler/README.md

    that the file has correct C syntax.
 If the input file is not syntactically correct, then display an appropriate error message.
 The implemented rules are [here](./doc/mode2.md).

-5. **[Mode 3](./doc/post-3.pdf)**: When executed with a mode of 3, your compiler should read the specified input file and check that the file has correct C syntax, and perform type checking on all expressions.
+5. **[Mode 3](./doc/post-3.pdf)**: When executed with a mode of 3, the compiler should read the specified input file and check that the file has correct C syntax, and perform type checking on all expressions.

 ## Note